-- 3. Heat exchangers shall be stainless steel construction with a minimum 10-year warranty.
-Service bypass blind flange connections shall be installed on both entering and leaving piping on each service loop through the heat exchanger.
-The heat exchanger must be installed in a way that is easily disconnected and bypassed for service. - 4.
-Boiler turndown shall be a minimum of 10:1 14:1 with an O2 monitoring to continually modulate the air/gas mixture. - Boilers shall have BACnet, BTL certified, factory integrated control system with network-discoverable points preconfigured. - Boiler flue venting shall be UL-listed AL294C individually routed to exterior termination, in accordance with boiler and vent manufacturer requirements. - 7.
+- 4. Boiler turndown shall be a minimum of 10:1 with an 02 monitoring to continually modulate the air/gas mixture. - 5.
+Boilers shall have BACnet, BTL certified, factory integrated control system with network-discoverable points preconfigured. - 6.
+Boiler flue venting shall be UL-listed AL294C individually routed to exterior termination, in accordance with boiler and vent manufacturer requirements. - 7.
 Condensing boilers shall be provided with condensate acid neutralization kits. - 8.
 Start up and owner training shall be provided by factory trained personnel. - 9.
 All boilers shall be provided with individual dedicated electrical disconnect means at an accessible location in the direct vicinity line of sight of the unit.
 The disconnect shall be able to be locked in the open position.
 Phenolic identification placards shall be provided at each switch and a corresponding matching identifier provided at the boiler. - 10.
 All boiler rooms shall be provided with emergency stop buttons at all entrances that shut down all fuel supplies to all boilers within the space.
 Stop button shall be mushroom type resettable with protective cover and phonetic identification placard.